Help us to protect your cover

 To protect your benefits and ensure that your cover is always in the right hands, Liberty Health has a dedicated forensic team responsible for managing fraud risk in countries where we operate, or where we operate alongside our partners.

-These countries include: Ghana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Niger, Nigeria, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
+These countries include: Ghana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Nigeria, Tanzania, Uganda and Zambia.

 Although the majority of healthcare providers are honest and ethical, fraud and irregular practices do occur.
 Not only does this occur amongst doctors and pharmacists or at hospitals and clinics, but also amongst some policyholders.

 Unethical behaviour is an action that falls outside of what is considered morally right.
 Sometimes this could mean deceiving others for one’s own benefit or financial gain.
 The following are indicators of unethical behaviour which constitute healthcare fraud:

 - Using someone else’s policyholder card or letting someone else use your card.

 - A provider supplying non-medical services (selling nappies) and claiming for these costs

 - Submitting false information on your claim form

 - A provider claiming for services not rendered

 What needs to be reported?